Okita0512/Polariton-Transport/README.md

 Update on 06/30/2025:

 Further updated some figures and data during the review process.
+The source code for Ehrenfest quantum dynamics simulations of the GHTC model for polariton transport can be found at https://github.com/benxkchng/Polariton-Transport-Ehrenfest